Advanced SwiftUI TextField: Formatting and Validation

 }

-• Call our own implementation of the Format method to format the content in real-time when the text changes.
+• Call a self-implemented Format method when the text changes to format the content in real-time.

 Swift